 - 1. Refer to US produce map; point out several examples of where our food comes from, show the labels of packaged food provided and have students generate ideas about what needs to be done in order to get that food to Maryland.
-(Food must be treated with chemicals such as pesticides and preservatives, and require excessive packaging; it needs to be shipped by truck, train, boat or plane, requiring fossil fuels that release more pollution into the air and on the ground; from West Coast to East Coast is about 3,000 miles). - 2.
-Tell students they will be preparing food for a meal at Arlington Echo, or to try during the lesson (depending on recipe).
-They are going to be the chefs today. - 3.
+(Food must be treated with chemicals such as peSsticides and preservatives, and require excessive packaging; it needs to be shipped by truck, train, boat or plane, requiring fossil fuels that release more pollution into the air and on the ground; from West Coast to East Coast is about 3,000 miles). - 2.
+Now ask how they or their parents usually prepare food at home.
+What appliances do we use?
+Stove, oven, toaster, blender, refrigerator for storage, water to wash or cook the food, and anything else they can think of.
+All of these things use electricity or gas which further increases the environmental impact our food has. - 3.
+Ask them what people used to do before modern technology made its way into our kitchens and supermarkets?
+People had to cook on fires, catch or grow their own food, and eat fresh, local foods because storage and transportation were not as accessible.
+(Remind them that ice and refrigerators only became available at home as recently as 100 years ago in 1913). - 4.
+Tell students they will be preparing a dish today at Arlington Echo, but that we will try to reduce our environmental footprint for this snack.
+Ask the students how they might be able to do that?
+Today we will be using local and seasonal produce and we will also use a contraption (bike blender) that does produce any pollution from fossil fuels at all! - 5.
 Have the students look at the recipe and ingredients.
-If you need to multiply the recipe, have students do math to get the correct amounts (use measurement conversion charts).
+If you need to multiply the recipe, have students do math to get the correct amounts (use measurement conversion charts). - 6.
 Have students be active participants in the process of measuring and making the food.
-They can measure, wash, chop, grate, slice, or mix the ingredients.
-Allow students to try ingredients when possible.
-When finished: if the food item will be cooked, set aside for

-- kitchen staff to bake, or refrigerate to be served at the next meal; if not, eat and enjoy. - 4.
+After the ingredients have been prepared, allow them all to take turns riding the bike blender until everyone has had a chance.
+If it is a large group, make multiple batches to avoid over blending the snack as the students peddle. - 7.
+Have the students go in pairs to the bike, where each student will complete 20 full rotations of the pedals while the partner counts. - 8.
 Clean up the cooking prep before starting the discussion.
-If there is compost from peeling or chopping the ingredients, have the students put it that in a bucket.
-Show the students the finished compost.
-Explain that when we compost during the meal cleanup that Arlington Echo staff adds it to our compost facility and that we use it in the gardens when it is "finished".
+If there is compost from peeling or chopping the ingredients, have the students put it in a bucket.
+Show the students the 3 stages of composted material: recently composted, partially degraded, and finished compost.
+Explain that when we compost during the meal cleanup that Arlington Echo staff adds it to our compost bins and that we use it in the gardens when it is "finished".